artefactual/archivematica-docs/admin-manual/security/security.rst

 Cookie and session security
 ---------------------------

-When using HTTPS, it is recommended to enable "secure" cookies as well as other Django settings that provide additional security.
-See the `SSL/HTTPS
+Starting with Archivematica 1.18.0 and Storage Service 0.24.0, the Dashboard and the Storage Service ship with stricter defaults for cookie attributes (Secure, HttpOnly, SameSite).
+Secure-related settings (for example, ``*_SESSION_COOKIE_SECURE`` and ``*_CSRF_COOKIE_SECURE``) are now enabled by default.

-<django-https-settings_>`_ section on the Django documentation site for further
+See `Cookie configuration improvements <cookie-configuration-improvements_>`_ in the Archivematica 1.18.0 release notes for the full list of environment variables and guidance on adjusting the defaults for your deployment.

-details.
+When using HTTPS, it is still recommended to review `SSL/HTTPS <django-https-settings_>`_ and related Django settings that provide additional security.
+You can continue to tune `session management <django-session-settings_>`_ if you need behaviour that differs from the defaults.

-Additionally, it is possible to adjust some Django settings related to `session management <django-session-settings_>`_, such as their length or some other attributes related to the session cookie, e.g. ``SESSION_COOKIE_SECURE`` marks the session cookie as "secure".
+If your deployment does not use HTTPS (not recommended for production), explicitly set the ``*_SESSION_COOKIE_SECURE`` and ``*_CSRF_COOKIE_SECURE`` environment variables to ``false`` to allow cookies to be sent over HTTP.

 .. important::